 We slowly start to get back into an area that felt a little safer and had more people around.
 We kind of figured out where we were and headed down some busy side streets in the direction of our apartment, feeling comforted by the crowds of people.
 We ended up in a weird area with lots of dance clubs and strip joints that kind of felt like a busy touristy red light district.
 As we skated down the streets we kept getting yelled at by club promoters who stand in front of places trying to give you flyers or coupons and lure you into their venues.
 We ignore them and keep on our way, but half way down the street we get yelled at by a group of guys standing in a circle kicking a soccer ball around.
 They looked like a group of promoters who are on break and they are all smoking and drinking.
-They are yelling at us because they like the Zidane jersey.
-We go over to them and start to kick the ball around with them a bit.
-As we kick the ball around we chat and joke around with them, they’re super hyped on the fact we speak French but are from an English speaking country.
-They keep trying to get us to go inside this strip club that they are promoting but we decline and eventually decide to continue on our way.
+They are yelling at us because they liked the Zidane jersey.
+We go over to them and start to kick the ball around a bit.
+As we kick the soccer ball around we chat and joke around with them, they’re super friendly and hyped on the fact we speak French but are from an English speaking country.
+They keep trying to get us to go inside this strip club that they are promoting but we politely decline and eventually decide to continue on our way.